 Before coming to Luxembourg, I was a postdoc at the University of Zurich.
-Before that, I got a PhD from the University of Maryland at College Park.
+Before that, I got a PhD from the University of Maryland (in 2020).
 My advisor was John Horty and my dissertation focused on the applications of logics for defeasible reasoning to questions in epistemology.
 Before that, I studied philosophy and logic in Berlin, Ghent, Amsterdam, and Riga, as well as did some voluntary work at a L’Arche community in Lyon.